 The Firm only gives its staff access to personal data that they require to carry out their job.

-Physical devices such as computers which are used to process personal data are located in secure parts of the Firm’s premises.
-Access to the physical devices are only permitted to authorised persons.
+Physical devices such as computers that are used to process personal data are located in secure parts of the Firm’s premises.
+Access to the physical devices is only permitted to authorised persons.

-The Firm endeavours to position computer devices that are used to process personal data with its screens facing away from any windows so that they cannot be viewed by passers-by.
+The Firm endeavors to position computer devices that are used to process personal data with its screens facing away from any windows so that they cannot be viewed by passers-by.